brianyu28/specifications/tideman/tideman.md

 * Complete the `record_preferences` function.
   * The function is called once for each voter, and takes as argument the `ranks` array, (recall that `ranks[i]` is the voter's `i`th preference, where `ranks[0]` is the first preference).
   * The function should update the global `preferences` array to add the current voter's preferences.
 Recall that `preferences[i][j]` should represent the number of voters who prefer candidate `i` over candidate `j`.
-* Complete the `compute_pairs` function.
+* Complete the `add_pairs` function.
-  * The function should first add all pairs of candidates where one candidate is preferred to the `pairs` array.
+  * The function should add all pairs of candidates where one candidate is preferred to the `pairs` array.
 A pair of candidates who are tied (one is not preferred over the other) should not be added to the array.
   * The function should update the global variable `pair_count` to be the number of pairs of candidates.
 (The pairs should thus all be stored between `pairs[0]` and `pairs[pair_count - 1]`, inclusive).
+* Complete the `sort_pairs` function.
-  * The function should then sort the `pairs` array in decreasing order of strength of victory, where strength of victory is defined to be the number of voters who prefer the preferred candidate.
+  * The function should sort the `pairs` array in decreasing order of strength of victory, where strength of victory is defined to be the number of voters who prefer the preferred candidate.
 If multiple pairs have the same strength of victory, you may assume that the order does not matter.
+* Complete the `lock_pairs` function.
+  * The function should create the `locked` graph, adding all edges in decreasing order of victory strength so long as the edge would not create a cycle.
 * Complete the `print_winner` function.
-  * The function should first create the `locked` graph, adding all edges in decreasing order of victory strength so long as the edge would not create a cycle.
-  * The function should then print out the name of the candidate who is the source of the graph.
+  * The function should print out the name of the candidate who is the source of the graph.
 You may assume there will not be more than one source.

 ## Walkthrough